 Going into the Super Bowl on February 3, the Rams’ high-powered offense and Super Bowl experience combined to make them 14-point favorites.
 True to form, the Rams scored first, but by halftime, the underdog Patriots had stifled the Rams offense, and capitalized on two St. Louis turnovers to pull ahead, 14-3.

 The Pats converted another Rams turnover into a 17-3 lead in the third quarter before the Rams finally seemed to come alive.
 Warner ran in a touchdown and then connected with wide receiver Ricky Proehl with just one minute, 30 seconds remaining to tie the score.
 In the end, though, it proved too little, too late: Brady deftly led the Pats on a 53-yard drive and into field goal range, and with seven seconds left on the clock, Adam Vinatieri kicked a 48-yard field goal to give the Pats the victory, 20-17.
-It was the first time a Super Bowl had ever been won with a team scoring on the last play of the game.
+It was the first time a Super Bowl had ever been won with a team scoring as the game clock expired.
+(Colts kicker Jim O'Brien kicked a game-winner in Super Bowl V, but there were five seconds left in the game.)

 Brady completed 16 of 27 passes for 145 yards, scored one touchdown and was named the game’s MVP.
 (Warner completed 28 of 44 passes for 365 yards, scored one touchdown and had two interceptions.)
 Brady went on to lead the Patriots to Super Bowl championships in 2004, against the Carolina Panthers, and in 2005, against the Philadelphia Eagles, and is considered one of the best quarterbacks in football history.
 Meanwhile, Drew Bledsoe left the Patriots after the 2001 season to play for the Buffalo Bills.

 Adam Vinatieri played for the Pats from 1996 to 2005 and earned a reputation as the best clutch place kicker in NFL history.
-At Super Bowl XXXVIII in 2004, he repeated his 2002 Super Bowl performance by kicking a game-winning 41-yard field goal in the final seconds.
+At Super Bowl XXXVIII in 2004, he repeated his 2002 Super Bowl performance by kicking a game-winning 41-yard field goal with four seconds to go.